c0demat1cs/se_project_express/README.md

 - Node.js and Express.js: For server-side logic and routing.
 - MongoDB with Mongoose: For schema-based document storage.
 - Validator: To validate input fields like URLs.
+- bcrypt: For securely hashing user passwords.
+- jsonwebtoken (JWT): For implementing input fields like email and URLs.
-- RESTful API: Provides endpoints for CRUD operations on users and clothing items.
+- RESTful API: Provides endpoints for managing users, clothing items, and likes.

 Development Tools & Techniques:

 - ESLint & Prettier: Code linting and formatting (Airbnb Style Guide).
 - Nodemon: Enables hot reload for backend development.
 - Error Handling: Ensures proper status codes and messages for validation and server errors.
-- Middleware: Temporary authorization middleware simulates user authentication for testing purposes.
+- Middleware: Authentication middleware secures routes, ensuring only authorized users can access protected endpoints.

 ## Running the Project